-In this photographic series, the artist uses internet-sourced photos to recreate choreographic scores from the 1976 Argentinian military dictatorship.
+In this photographic series the artist recreates choreographic scores from the 1976 Argentinian military dictatorship.
 The series explores memories inherited by the generation that came after the dictatorship.

-The gestures used reference bodies, histories and actions that are recontextualised by their relocation to a domestic bedroom setting.
-The visual anachronism this creates enables the performance of an inherited subjectivity.
-The mythologies and memories that the artist has inherited from her father (and have been reinforced through media images) are present, even quotidian, in their influence, despite not having been experienced directly.
+The gestures she uses reference military bodies, histories, and actions that are recontextualised by their relocation to domestic settings.
+The visual anachronism this creates produces a performance of an inherited subjectivity.
+The mythologies and memories that the artist has inherited from her father, which have been reinforced through media images, are present and made quotidian here, despite not having been experienced by the artist directly.

 Medium